 How to book your trek after you’ve arrived in Tanzania

-The best place to look for an agency is either Arusha (see p000), which has the greatest number of tour and trekking operators, or Moshi (see p000).
-A third option, Marangu, has few agencies (see p000) and only one that we recommend (though it is a good one).
-Agencies in Dar es Salaam and other Tanzanian towns are usually nothing more than middlemen for the operators in Moshi, Arusha or Marangu: book a tour with an agency in Dar, for example, and the chances are you’ll still end up on a trek organized by an agency in Moshi or Arusha, only you would have paid more for it.
+There are two towns where you should look for an agency for your trek.
+Arusha, which has the greatest number of tour and trekking operators; and Moshi.
+(A third option, Marangu, has few agencies these days.)
+Agencies in Dar es Salaam and other Tanzanian towns are usually nothing more than middlemen for operators in Moshi and Arusha.
+Book a tour with an agency in Dar, for example, and you’ll probably end up on a trek organized by an agency in Moshi or Arusha.
+The only difference is you would have paid more for it.
 Furthermore, if you book outside of Arusha or Moshi, you have less chance of inspecting the equipment or testing your guide before you set off.

-Reading the above, therefore, it would seem that you should base yourself in Moshi rather than Arusha if you are in the market for a budget trek.
-And it’s true that Moshi captures the lion’s share of the Kilimanjaro-trekking business, and some of the trekking companies in this town do a roaring trade.
+Reading the above, therefore, it would seem that you should base yourself in Moshi rather than Arusha.
+And it’s true that Moshi captures the lion’s share of the Kilimanjaro-trekking business.
+Indeed, some of the trekking companies in Moshi do a roaring trade.
 But beware: there is still a fair bit of monkey business going on here too, and you do need to be on your guard against cheetahs.

 Dealing with a Tanzanian agency